thromer/pc-boxscores/README.md

      holding metadata for recent games to a Firestore database, keyed by the pennantchase game id.
   2. store-in-gcs is triggered when game documents are added to Firestore.
-It copies the box score and the replay data from Pennant Chase to Google Cloud Storage.
+It copies the box score from Pennant Chase to Google Cloud Storage.
   3. process-box-score is triggered when objects are added to Google Cloud Storage.
 It looks for interesting events like no-hitters, and posts a message to the league chat box for each game with